-Livestock Gross Margin (LGM) is a federally-reinsured livestock product that provides protection against the loss of gross margin.
+Livestock Gross Margin (LGM) is a federally reinsured livestock product that provides protection against the loss of gross margin.

 The RMA monitors capacity levels, and when the funding limit has been reached, sales for this product will cease.